molily/molily.de/_posts/2017-07-20-android-browsers.md

 UC Browser ships with a custom browser engine called “U3”.
 According to the user agent, the engine is based on [WebKit version 534.30](https://trac.webkit.org/browser/webkit/tags/Safari-534.30).
 This version was tagged *six years ago* and roughly corresponds to [Safari 5.1](https://en.wikipedia.org/wiki/Safari_version_history).

-The fact that UC Browser seems to use an antediluvian browser engine explains the lousy html5test score.
+The fact that UC Browser uses an antediluvian browser engine explains the lousy html5test score.
 I’m wondering wheather the developers merged in any WebKit security and stability patches since 2011.
 There are numerous dreaded Android browsers based on outdated WebKits, and apparently UC Browser is yet another offender that hinders technical progress.

 ### Conclusion